June 3, 2026

 The Psychology Behind Overthinking

+Your brain is wired for survival, not happiness.
 When something uncertain happens, your mind tries to predict every possible outcome.
-It enters a mental loop:
+As a result, it enters a mental loop:

 Thought → Doubt → Fear → More Thoughts → More Doubt → More Fear